-MDMA-assisted therapy involves ‘talk-therapy’ alongside the ingestion of MDMA.
+MDMA-assisted therapy involves talk therapy alongside the ingestion of MDMA.
 Researchers and clinicians often describe three distinct therapy phases: preparation, the acute MDMA experience, and integration.
 The non-psychedelic elements of this approach are essential for both effectiveness and safety.

-The therapists prepare the patient for the psychedelic session in a number of ways, with a particular emphasis on curiosity and remaining open to whatever comes up during the session (“Where do you feel tension in your body?”; “How does this memory make you feel?”).
+The therapists prepare the patient for the psychedelic session in several ways, with a particular emphasis on curiosity and remaining open to whatever comes up during the session (“Where do you feel tension in your body?”; “How does this memory make you feel?”).
 For PTSD studies, the preparation sessions are a time to converse on the trauma history of the participant and how these past events can be psychologically processed under the effects of MDMA.

 During the MDMA session, ‘set’ and ‘setting’ are considered paramount.
 ‘Set’ refers to mindset.
 Mindset is a complex mix of more transient phenomena like expectation and mood, and more enduring phenomena like personality and past experience.
 ‘Setting’ refers to the context or environment in which the session takes place, including basic factors like the comfort and aesthetic quality of the room, and more complex factors like the quality of the relationship with the clinicians and the mood they help to set.

 While many modern clinical trials occur within clinics or research institutes, the session rooms are made to appear as comfortable living rooms.
-The comfortable living room setting must be private, and be free of interruption.
+The comfortable living room setting must be private and free of interruption.
 It should also be quiet and only allow minimal external stimuli.
 The room should be decorated with pleasing artwork and/or flowers, providing an aesthetically pleasing ambiance.
 Any negative or powerful images should be avoided.

-The patient can sit or lie on a couch, is often encouraged to wear a sleep mask to go inwards, and at times listen to a carefully selected playlist of music.
+The participant can sit or lie on a couch, is often encouraged to wear a sleep mask to go inwards, and at times listen to a carefully selected playlist of music.
 Oral ingestion of a capsule of synthesized MDMA is the route of administration in clinical settings.
 The participant ingests a full dose (75-125 mg) to start and an optional second dose (half the quantity of the first) about two hours into the session.
 The session will typically last for 6 to 8 hours.

-Attentive but usually silent, supporting the emerging process, offering assistance and guidance if needed.
+Attentive but usually silent, supporting the emerging process, and offering assistance and guidance if needed.
 In addition to listening and responding to the patient when they speak, the therapists offer little analysis of the material but may ask questions for the patient to reflect on what is coming up for them.
 In clinical trials, participants have 3 MDMA sessions.

 Summary of Trial Findings

-In this first Phase 3 trial of any psychedelic-assisted therapy, participants who received MDMA-assisted therapy reported a significant reduction in PTSD symptoms compared to those who received placebo with therapy (p<0.0001), successfully achieving the pre-specified primary endpoint for the trial.
-In fact, 67% of the group who received MDMA, compared to 32% of the group who received placebo, no longer qualified for a PTSD diagnosis after three treatment sessions.
+In this first Phase 3 trial of any psychedelic-assisted therapy, participants who received MDMA-assisted therapy reported a significant reduction in severe PTSD symptoms compared to those who received placebo with therapy (p<0.0001), successfully achieving the pre-specified primary endpoint for the trial.
+In fact, 67% of the group who received MDMA, compared to 32% of the group who received a placebo, no longer qualified for a PTSD diagnosis after three treatment sessions.
 In addition, participants treated with MDMA-assisted therapy had statistically significant reductions for the key secondary endpoint of functional impairment relative to placebo with therapy (p=0.0116).